A Palestinian judge banned divorce during Ramadan because "people make hasty decisions when they are hungry".

 24. Small plastic spheres (shade balls) are floated on top of reservoirs to help stop evaporation during droughts.

-25. Helmuth Hübener is the youngest opponent of the Nazis to be sentenced to death.
-Upon receiving his sentence, he told the judges "Now I must die, even though I have committed no crime.
-So now it's my turn, but your turn will come."
+25. Helmuth Hübener was the youngest Nazis opponent to have been sentenced to death.
+Upon receiving his sentence, he told the judges “Now I must die, even though I have committed no crime.
+So now it's my turn, but your turn will come.”
+He was 17 when he was beheaded.